mattyman174/GenericItemization/README.md

 * Setting up `DropTables` that ultimately determine the pools of Items that can be selected for.
 * Overriding the `AItemDrop` Actor to display actual instances of Items within the world.
 * Usage of the `ItemDropperComponent` to actually drop Item Instances in the world.
+* How Drop Tables can make arbitrary modifications to Items during the `Item Instancing Process` with `Mutators`.
+* Stacking Items on top of other Items of the same type.

 The Sample Project has sample data taken from Diablo 2 in order to demonstrate the plugins usage, it also provides some minimal User Interface additions to make visualizing the Itemization that has been implemented.